nhs-england-tools/repository-template/docs/developer-guides/Bash_and_Make.md

 By convention we use uppercase variables for global settings that you would ordinarily associate with environment variables.
 We use lower-case variables as arguments to call functions or make targets, in this case.

 All the make targets should be added to the `.SILENT` section of `make` file which causes make not to print any commands before executing them.
+If you explicitly want output from a certain line, use `echo`.

+It is worth noting that by default, `make` creates a new system process to execute each line of a recipe.
+This is not the desired behaviour for us and the entire content of a make recipe (a target) should be run in a single shell invocation.
+This has been configured in this repository by setting the [`.ONESHELL:`](https://www.gnu.org/software/make/manual/html_node/One-Shell.html) special target in the `scripts/init.mk` file.

 ## Using Bash